-Obviously, the benefits arising from such a clause in your car insurance policy are central to your core expectations.
+Obviously, the benefits arising from such a clause in your are central to your core expectations.
 In simple words, the following benefits are part and parcel of this feature-

 Peace of Mind- Doling out large sums of money to an affected third party, while dealing with this traumatic situation that completely hinges on financial payments could be stressful.
 A dedicated policy in this regard will save you the mental anxiety.

 Hassle Free and Time Saving- With an option to buy or renew third-party motor insurance online, the process is infinitely faster, simpler and completely dependent on your timing and convenience.